 2. Search for LLC Names

-If your preferred name appears to be available, double-check on a local level as well.
+- If your preferred name appears to be available, double-check it on a local level as well.
 Some states require registering an LLC name at the county or city level, too.

 3. Check Available Domain Names

-When choosing a business name you’ll need to find out whether or not a good web domain name is available.
+When choosing a business name, you’ll need to know if a good web domain name is available as well.
 Having a URL that clearly matches your business name is important.
-This small step can make a big difference in how prospective customers find your business.
+This small step can make a big difference in how prospective customers find your business and help with establishing your brand identity.

 The best way to determine if your desired URL is available is to search for it using your preferred domain registry.